Skip to Content

 Your ovulation is mainly controlled by a variety of hormones.
 And the truth is, any imbalance in your hormones can either delay ovulation date or make it come earlier than expected.

-Conditions that could possibly cause hormonal imbalance are stress, extreme quick loss of weight, eating problems and acute illness.
+Conditions that could possibly cause hormonal imbalance are stress, extreme quick loss of weight, eating problems, polycystic ovary syndrome (PCOS), thyroid problems and acute illness.
+In PCOS for example, LH levels can be high or irregular, which may make ovulation tests hard to interpret or show positives even when you do not release an egg.

 5. You are not ovulating at all

-There are many ways to know if you are not ovulating (besides a negative ovulation test): Some are a negative pregnancy test with absent period for months, menstrual cycle length that is longer than 35 days or shorter than 20 days, and if your menstrual cycle is completely irregular.
+There are many ways to know if you are not ovulating (besides a negative ovulation test): Some are a negative pregnancy test with absent period for months, menstrual cycle length that is longer than 35 days or shorter than about 21 days, and if your menstrual cycle is completely irregular.

 How to fix